 Use real estate agent mistakes to your advantage on the MLS

 I have bought many houses from the MLS that were listed incorrectly.
 I bought a house from HUBZU that was listed with no basement when the house had a full, finished basement with two bedrooms and a bath.
 I recently bought a rental that was listed as a 3 bedroom 2 bath house, when it was really a 5 bedroom, 2 bath house.
 You have to know your market, pay attention to the pictures in listings and confirm the information that is listed.
 Don’t be afraid to look at many houses to find the few that are not listed correctly.

 Buying off the MLS is not rocket science, but there are definite tactics to use to increase your chances of getting a great deal.
 Acting quickly and being able to identify a great deal are the most important things you can do.
 Making solid offers will also increase your chances of getting that great deal.
 When you see a great deal, you better be able to pounce on it and get it under contract before anyone else can.
 Nine of my last ten fix and flips were bought of the MLS, so it is possible to get a great deal on the MLS.

 For more information on flipping houses, including how I average over $30,000 profit on each flip, check out my bestselling book Fix and Flip Your Way to Financial Freedom on Amazon.
-It is available as a paperback or eBook.
+It is available as a paperback, audio book or eBook.